Hassan Modarres: Death

 He was killed in prison in December 1937.
 His death is regarded as martyrdom and the martyrdom day (10th of Azar) is known in Iran as Majlis day (day of the parliament).
 According to Tasnim he was poisoned in prison and then suffocated while praying.

 Tomb of Hassan Modarres

-The Tomb of Sayyid Hassan Modarres is the burial site of Sayyid Hassan Modares, former prime minister of Iran.
+The Tomb of Sayyid Hassan Modarres is the burial site of Seyyid Hassan Modarres, former prime minister of Iran.
 It was built in 1937 in Kashmar, Iran, as opposed to using the former tomb of Kashmar in the vast gardens of Kashmar.
-The tomb building consists of a central dome, four dock and a dome made of turquoise, in the style of Islamic architecture and the Safavid dynasty.
+The tomb building consists of a central dome, four dock and a dome made of turquoise, in the style of Islamic architecture and Safavid architecture.

 Hassan Modarres Museum

-The Hassan Modarres Museum is a Museum belongs to the 21st century and is located in Kashmar, Razavi Khorasan Province in Iran.
+The Hassan Modarres Museum is a Museum belongs to the 21st century and is located in Kashmar, Razavi Khorasan province, Iran.

 Reception

 Modarres is depicted on the obverse of the Iranian 100 rials banknote.